bmcveigh/bmcveigh.github.io/_posts/__drafts/2019-11-25-getting-elements-using-css-selector.markdown

 type: tutorial
 title: Getting elements using a CSS selector (not jQuery)
 category: tutorials javascript
+description: Learn how to get a DOM element via a CSS selector without using jQuery.
 difficulty: Beginner
 date:   2019-11-25 17:53:00 -0500
 tags: